 In phase 2 the Manufacturer (Initialization/Pre-personalization Agent) performs the initialization and configures the file layout including security attributes.
 In any case the layout determines that the parameters given in F.Access_Control for phases 3 and 4 are enforced.
-The agent can also do key management and other administrative tasks.
+The agent can also do key management including on-wafer change of the personalization key and other administrative tasks.